Do Your Marketing Materials Sell?

 Marketing materials that work well when it comes to selling include:

-When putting together, your sales kits make your sales personnel superstars by following this simple rule:
+When putting together your sales kits make your sales personnel stars by following this simple rule: People want to buy—they don't want to be sold!